ishkanan/pytooth/README.md

 **Key** | **Value**
 --- | ---
-preferredaddress | May contain the MAC address of a specific Bluetooth adapter (if more than one is available), or blank to use the first available one (non-deterministic) profiles | A list of profiles to launch, where valid items are "a2dp" and "hfp" retryinterval | Time, in seconds, that the library will search for a suitable Bluetooth adapter to use; can usually be left at the default value (15)
+preferredaddress | May contain the MAC address of a specific Bluetooth adapter (if more than one is available), or blank to use the first available one (non-deterministic) profiles | A list of profiles to launch, where valid items are "a2dp", "hfp" and "pbap" retryinterval | Time, in seconds, that the library will search for a suitable Bluetooth adapter to use; can usually be left at the default value (15)

 ### Install: Library development